Mercury-Language/mercury/Documentation/README.MSYS2.md

 Add the Mercury `bin` directory to the MSYS2 `PATH` using a Unix-style path.
 For example, if Mercury is installed in "C:\mercury", then you would add `/c/mercury/bin` to the MSYS2 `PATH`.
-You cannot add a Windows-style path with a drive letter to the MSYS2 `PATH` since `:` is used as the path separator.
+You cannot add a Windows-style path with a drive letter to the MSYS2 `PATH` since `:` is used as the path separator in MSYS2.

 After the Mercury `bin` has been added to the MSYS2 `PATH`, then you should be able to use the compiler.